github/opensource.guide/_articles/code-of-conduct.md

 Wherever you can, use prior art.
 The [Contributor Covenant](http://contributor-covenant.org/) is a drop-in code of conduct that is used by over 40,000 open source projects, including Kubernetes, Rails, and Swift.

-The [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Rust Code of Conduct](https://www.rust-lang.org/en-US/conduct.html) are also two good code of conduct examples.
+The [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Citizen Code of Conduct](http://citizencodeofconduct.org/) are also two good code of conduct examples.

 Place a CODE_OF_CONDUCT file in your project's root directory, and link to it from your README, so it's visible to your community.